”Sweden – more pornography, more suicides, more alcoholism and more gonorrhoea every year”

 The show will guide you through a labyrinth of ”peepholes” containing films, photos, newspaper cuttings and objects from the history of Swedish sin – from scandalous fifties art films like ”One Summer of Happiness” and ”Summer with Monika” to stealthily situated state liquor stores, ration books, birth-control pills, sexual education publications and condom vending machines, right up to the late 70s and the erotic cult classic ”Fäbodjäntan”.

 In the 1950s and 60s, Swedish sin was a global phenomenon.
 Sweden became an emblem of sin and moral decline.
-But while the rest of the world was up in arms about the Swedes’ lax sexual morals, the Swedes had their plates full being ashamed of something else altogether – namely alcohol, for during this period, Sweden had one of the most restrictive alcohol policies
+But while the rest of the world was up in arms about the Swedes’ lax sexual morals, the Swedes had their plates full being ashamed of something else altogether – namely alcohol, for during this period, Sweden had one of the most restrictive alcohol policies in the world.

 Is Swedish sin still a going concern?
 How has it affected Sweden’s image, and Sweden’s image of itself?
 And does anybody really care, aside from the Museum of Spirits?